hlian/linklater/README.md

 Here's a `/jpgto` bot.
-If you run this program and then tell Slack about your server (incoming hook and custom slash command) and then type `/jpgto diplomatico` in one of your channels, you'll get the image from [http://diplomatico.jpg.to](http://diplomatico.jpg.to).
+If you run this program and then tell Slack about your server (incoming hook and custom slash command) and then type `/jpgto baby corgi` in one of your channels, you'll get the image from [http://baby.corgi.jpg.to](baby.corgi.jpg.to).
 How, you say? _Screen scraping_.

 ```haskell
 -- Remaining imports left as an exercise to the reader.